Gagan921/workflow-engine/README.md

 ### Prerequisites

 - Node.js 20+
-- Docker & Docker Compose (for local MySQL)
+- Docker & Docker Compose (for local Postgres)
 - npm or yarn

 ### 1. Clone and Install